jsdsparky/pruning-densenets/README.md

 # Pruning the Bottleneck Layers of the DenseNet CNN Architecture for Deep Learning Image Classification
+Independent research project by Jack DeLano

 **Overview**

-This is an independent research project that aims to improve the efficiency of DenseNets for both training and inference.
+This project aims to improve the efficiency of DenseNets for both training and inference.
 The code for the DenseNet model was heavily modified from the version here: https://github.com/andreasveit/densenet-pytorch

 **Rationale**